mclaughlinliam3/NetTracer3D/source/analyze_menu.rst

 #.
 Use 3D Plot...
     * By default, the program will graph the heatmap in 3D.
     * Disable this if your data is 2D.
 Do not disable if it is 3D as the program will get confused.
+#.
+Overlay
+    * If enabled, the heatmapped will be returned as an RGB image overlay that goes into Overlay2, rather than a matplotlib graph.

 * Press 'Run' to show the heatmap graph, and yield a table showing community id vs density intensity.
 * It will require you to get 'node_centroids' and 'communities' properties if unassigned.